Probe Lands On Ryugu Asteroid, In Latest Success For International Group

 The craft's Twitter feed echoed Alice in Wonderland, declaring, "And then I found myself in a place like no place on Earth.
 A land full of wonder, mystery and danger!"

-Roughly the size of a shoebox, the lander was released some 51 meters from the rocky surface and descended in free fall, the agency said.
+Roughly the size of a shoebox, the lander was released some 167 feet away from the rocky surface and descended in free fall, the agency said.
 It had been carried by the Hayabusa2, the Japanese probe that is spending more than a year studying the Ryugu asteroid.

 Hello #Earth, hello @haya2kun!
 I promised to send you some pictures of #Ryugu so here’s a shot I took during my descent.
 Can you spot my shadow? #AsteroidLanding pic.twitter.com/dmcilFl5ms— MASCOT Lander (@MASCOT2018) October 3, 2018